a-chris/new.achris.me/src/_posts/2024-08-16-saas-rails.md

 I calculated that while working on Coney.app, which is a personal finance website with several charts and statistics, a good 20% of my time was spent fighting with Chartkick and Chart.js.

-### Not having strong types can hurt
+### Not having strong types

-I’ve worked with interpreted languages for most of my career.
-I really appreciate Ruby and also JavaScript (`1 + "2"` go brrr), and I can build things at the speed of light with them (cannot say the same for Python though).
-However, I have to write way more tests.
-Several times I thought, “it’s ok, I don’t see how a bug can happen here,” then the JavaScript doesn’t load properly on the frontend and I get a 500 error when submitting the form.
-Just to name one of the most sketchy bugs I’ve encountered.
+I've worked with interpreted languages for most of my career.
+I really appreciate Ruby and JavaScript (`1 + "2"` anyone?) as I can build things at lightning speed with them (though I can’t say the same for Python).
+However, I find myself needing to write way more tests.
+There have been plenty of times where I thought, "It’s fine, no bugs can happen here," only to have JavaScript fail to load on the frontend or encounter a 500 error when submitting a form—just one of many sketchy bugs I've faced.

-Hard lesson learned: this is a critical problem for B2C applications, where a bug can lead to a loss of money or trust.
-I need to write more tests and be more careful with my code.
+Hard lesson learned: This is a critical issue for B2C applications, where a single bug can result in lost money or trust.
+I need to be more diligent with testing and careful with my code.

 ### Finding a Good Vanilla JS Library for Advanced Select Components